huggingface/blog/evaluating-mmlu-leaderboard.md

 </div>

 The differences between them can seem small, did you spot them all?
 Here they are:
 - First sentence, instruction, and topic: Few differences.
-HELM add an extra space and the Eleuther LM Harness does not include the topic line
+HELM adds an extra space, and the Eleuther LM Harness does not include the topic line
 - Question: HELM and the LM Harness add a “Question:” prefix
 - Choices: Eleuther LM Harness prepends them with the keyword “Choice”